Organa-DNA/dna/_docs/how-to-copy.md

 If you have an improvement suggestion (big or small) you can:

--   [Fork our repo](https://github.com/theproductspace/dna/fork) (as described above), make changes, and issue a [pull request](https://help.github.com/articles/using-pull-requests/) on our repo.
+-   [Fork our repo](https://github.com/Organa-DNA/dna/fork) (as described above), make changes, and issue a [pull request](https://help.github.com/articles/using-pull-requests/) on our repo.
 If we like your change we will pull it back into our version.
--   ... or [File an issue](https://github.com/theproductspace/dns/issues/new) (pick a suitable label to the right)
+-   ... or [File an issue](https://github.com/Organa-DNA/dna/issues/new) (pick a suitable label to the right)

 We appreciate all feedback and hopefully someone will respond, but we can't guarantee it.
 Remember, we're all volunteers :)

 How do I ask questions or give feedback?
 ----------------------------------------

-If you have a question feel free to [File an issue](https://github.com/theproductspace/dna/issues/new) on the crisp-dna repo (pick the "question" label to the right).
+If you have a question feel free to [File an issue](https://github.com/Organa-DNA/dna/issues/new) on the dna repo (pick the "question" label to the right).
 No response guaranteed though.

-If you have a general comment (for example "Wow, Awesome!") then the best place is probably on the [blog post announcing this launch](http://www.theproductspace.com/blog/)
+If you have a general comment (for example "Wow, Awesome!") then the best place is probably on the [blog post announcing this launch](https://www.organa.com.au/blog/)